-I don’t write poems about being lost at sea, and I don’t write poems about Paris, but I’ve always thought, if I ever make it to Europe, I’d go by boat, which is completely unpractical.
+I don’t write poems about being lost at sea, and I don’t write poems about Paris, but I’ve always thought, if I ever make it to Europe, I’d go by boat.

+This, of course, is completely unpractical.
 But it speaks to something in me.
-The need for the nostalgic and some nod to the past.
+The need for the nostalgic, some nod to the past.
 Some poetic edge for adventure.
 Some sense of isolation and movement I’ve never found before on water.